nirvanb/nirvanb/_posts/2026-07-25-One-Year-in-Germany.md

 ![Paris!]({{ site.url }}{{ site.baseurl }}/images/post_img/Paris_Beret.JPG){:style="display:block; margin-left:auto; margin-right:auto"}

-[^1]: For Germans, this is an almost sacrilegious amount of adventurousness.
+[^1]: For Germans, this is an almost sacrilegious amount of culinary adventurousness.
 They get angry when I suggest toasting bread for *Abendbrot*.
 [^2]: On the other hand, getting the car stuck in the snow and having to climb up to the observatory carrying bottles of butanol is also a novel experience... one I repeated several times...